FOSS-the-world/free-librarians-management/README.md

 - A wishlist not concerning books but other necessary items or services

 If features are met, all implementation are good enough, and the variations are a way to have diversity in the community and show the personality of the certain Library.

+## Important note
+This software is not get ready to be used!
+You're highly enouraged to contribute to the repository (if you are able to do so).